mrtukkin/CA-FoundationPress/README.md

+# -DEPRECATED- THIS IS THE OLD TEMPLATE AND SHOULD NOT BE TOUCHED WITHOUT GLOVES AND SECURITY DISTANCE

 # CA-FoundationPress [![Build Status](https://travis-ci.org/mrtukkin/CA-FoundationPress.svg?branch=master)](https://travis-ci.org/mrtukkin/CA-FoundationPress)

 This is the current deployed theme for the [Collegium Academicum Website](http://collegiumacademicum.de).
 It's based on the fork of olefredriks FoundationPress Basetemplate which is based on Foundation 6 by Zurb.